-- Basic neuroscience research: Gaps in understanding how the nervous system normally develops and functions can form roadblocks to understanding what goes wrong in disease or after injury.
-Filling those gaps is a critical piece of the NINDS mission and an area unlikely to receive sustained support through the private sector.
-Because basic research benefits from the freedom to follow scientific opportunity, investigator-initiated, peer-reviewed research is the foundation of the NINDS basic research program.
-NINDS also promotes basic research through a targeted initiative with set-aside funding.
-In neuroscience as in other research fields, new research tools drive new discoveries.
-NINDS supports the development and application of new tools and technologies for neuroscience research, and this is also a major focus of the NIH BRAIN initiative, in which NINDS is a leading partner.
+- Basic neuroscience research: Gaps in understanding normal nervous system development and function can form roadblocks to addressing neurological disorders.
+Research to fill those gaps enables unanticipated breakthroughs and is a critical part of the NINDS mission that is unlikely to receive sustained support from the private sector.
+Because basic research benefits from the freedom to follow scientific opportunity, investigator-initiated research makes up the majority of the NINDS basic research portfolio.
+NINDS also encourages fundamental basic research through a targeted initiative with set-aside funding.
+In neuroscience as in other fields, new research tools drive new discoveries.
+NINDS supports the development and application of tools and technologies for neuroscience research, and this is also a major focus of the NIH BRAIN initiative, in which NINDS is a leading partner.

-- Rare diseases: Many individually rare diseases have neurological components.
-Research on these conditions often yields broader insights into understanding and treating common diseases that share biological mechanisms.
-NINDS supports investigator-initiated and targeted research on rare diseases and is a leading collaborator in the NIH Rare Disease Clinical Research Network, funding consortia for lysosomal disorders, mitochondrial diseases, dystonia, and others.
-NINDS has enabled new treatments for rare neurological disorders, including the first disease-modifying therapies for spinal muscular atrophy and the first enzyme replacement therapy for direct brain delivery.
-NINDS will continue to support an initiative for studies that fill gaps in clinical trial readiness for rare neurological and neuromuscular diseases with candidate therapies on the horizon.
+- Rare diseases: Many rare diseases affect the nervous system, and research on these disorders often yields insights into more common diseases with shared mechanisms.
+NINDS supports investigator-initiated and targeted research on rare diseases and is a partner in the NIH Rare Diseases Clinical Research Network, funding consortia for lysosomal disorders, mitochondrial diseases, dystonia, and others.
+NINDS has enabled new treatments for rare neurological disorders, including the first gene-based, disease-modifying therapies for spinal muscular atrophy and muscular dystrophy.
+An ongoing NINDS initiative aims to fill gaps in clinical trial readiness for rare neurological and neuro-muscular diseases with new therapies on the horizon.
 NINDS also is partnering with the NIH Common Fund to dramatically increase knowledge about amyotrophic lateral sclerosis (ALS), via the new Accelerating Leading-edge Science in ALS (ALS2) initiative.

 Division of Translational Research (DTR)

-The Division of Translational Research leads extramural NINDS therapy development activities for diseases within the Institute’s mission.
-DTR has established a suite of milestone-driven research programs and services to support all stages of development for drugs, devices, and biologic therapies, from preclinical studies to first in human clinical trials.
+The NINDS Division of Translational Research leads extramural NINDS therapy development, through a suite of milestone-driven research programs and services designed to support all development stages for drugs, devices, and biologic therapies, from preclinical studies to first in human clinical trials.
 Translational research is failure-prone and poses risks for private sector investment.
-DTR programs are designed to advance promising therapies to a point of readiness sufficient for industry interest, or in some cases, for testing in later stage clinical trials supported by NINDS.
-In FY 2021, NINDS will continue the following DTR programs.
+DTR programs help to remove these risks by advancing therapies to a point of readiness sufficient for industry interest, or in some cases, for testing in NINDS-funded clinical trials.
+In FY 2022, NINDS will support the following DTR programs.

-- The Innovation Grants to Nurture Initial Translational Efforts (IGNITE) program funds early stages of therapy development, including validation of assays to evaluate candidate drugs, demonstrations that proposed therapies have sufficient biological activity to warrant further investment, and development of model systems for early testing.
-One of IGNITE’s first projects has achieved a primary goal of the program by advancing to the Blueprint Neurotherapeutics Network, to develop a small molecule drug for temporal lobe epilepsy.
+- The Innovation Grants to Nurture Initial Translational Efforts (IGNITE) program funds early-stage therapy development, such as validation of assays to evaluate proposed agents, demonstration that therapies have sufficient biological activity to warrant further investment, and development of model systems for early testing.
+IGNITE-supported therapies for epilepsy and Parkinson’s disease have advanced to the BPN for later stage studies.

-- The Cooperative Research to Enable and Advance Translational Enterprises program (CREATE Bio) supports the development of biologic therapies, including large biological molecules, gene therapies, and cell therapies.
-Multiple therapies in the program are based on antisense oligonucleotides (ASOs) and small interfering RNAs (siRNAs) designed to modify the expression of specific disease-related genes, reflecting the promise of these precision medicine approaches for neurological diseases.
+- The Cooperative Research to Enable and Advance Translational Enterprises program (CREATE) supports the development of biologic therapies, including large biological molecules, cell therapies, and gene therapies.
+Many therapies in CREATE are based on antisense oligonucleotides (ASOs) designed to modify the expression of specific genes, reflecting the promise of such precision medicine approaches for neurological diseases.
 A recent project led to a clinical trial of an ASO to treat ALS.
-The program is also poised to advance the translation of other novel technologies, such as genome editing, for therapeutic application.
+The program is also poised to advance other new approaches, such as genome editing, for therapeutic use.

-- The Epilepsy Therapy Screening Program (ETSP) screens candidate compounds from academia and industry in standardized models.
-This longstanding program has helped to advance 10 antiseizure drugs to the market for common and rare forms of epilepsy, most recently Epidiolex (cannabidiol) for the treatment of seizures associated with Lennox-Gastaut and Dravet syndromes and Xcopri (cenobamate) for partial onset seizures.
+- The Epilepsy Therapy Screening Program (ETSP) screens candidate compounds from academia and industry in standardized animal models and has contributed to 11 drugs approved for common and rare forms of epilepsy, most recently Epidiolex (cannabidiol) for seizures in Lennox-Gastaut and Dravet syndromes and Xcopri (cenobamate) for partial onset seizures.
 The program aims to advance new treatments for drug-resistant epilepsy, epilepsy syndromes, and disease prevention and modification.
 The ETSP served as a model for the Preclinical Screening Platform for Pain (PSPP), led by DTR for the HEAL InitiativeSM.

 Division of Clinical Research (DCR)

-- Strategies to Innovate EmeRgENcy Care Clinical Trials Network (SIREN) is jointly led by NINDS and the National Heart Lung and Blood Institute (NHLBI) and conducts clinical trials in emergency care for neurologic, cardiac, respiratory, and hematologic conditions.
-Ongoing trials aim to assess treatments for TBI and for improving neurological outcomes following cardiac arrest with coma.
+- Strategies to Innovate EmeRgENcy Care Clinical Trials Network (SIREN), led by NINDS and the National Heart Lung and Blood Institute (NHLBI), conducts clinical trials in emergency care for neurologic, cardiac, respiratory, and hematologic conditions.
+Ongoing trials are testing treatments for TBI and for improving neurological outcomes after cardiac arrest with coma.
 To aid NIH in combatting the coronavirus pandemic, SIREN rapidly implemented a trial of outpatient convalescent plasma for preventing COVID-19 progression.

-- The NINDS Common Data Elements (CDE) Program works with research and patient advocacy communities to develop data collection standards for neurological disorders, to facilitate collaboration and data sharing across studies and to enhance data integrity.
-The program has developed CDEs for 23 disease areas, including many with pediatric standards, as well as a common set of CDEs for general use across diseases.
+- The NINDS Common Data Elements (CDE) Program works with researchers, industry, nonprofit, other Federal agencies and, professional organizations to develop data standards for neurological disorders, to foster collaboration and data sharing across studies and improve data quality and integrity.
+The program has developed CDEs for 23 disease areas, including many with pediatric standards, as well as a common set for use across diseases.

 Division of Extramural Activities

-- The Office of Training and Workforce Development coordinates NINDS extramural programs for training and career development, including fellowships and mentored awards for individuals and grants for training programs at academic institutions.
-In addition to participating in NIH-wide programs, NINDS has designed targeted initiatives to meet the unique needs of trainees in neuroscience and neurology at different career stages, such as national programs for child neurologists and neurosurgeons who wish to pursue research and career development awards to help advanced trainees launch independent research projects.
-To promote excellent mentoring in neuroscience research training, NINDS recently established the Landis Mentor Award, which provides outstanding mentors with support to foster the career advancement of additional trainees.
+- The Office of Training and Workforce Development directs NINDS extramural programs for research training and career development, including fellowships and mentored awards for individuals and grants for programs at academic institutions.
+Complementing NIH-wide programs, NINDS initiatives meet unique training needs across career stages in neuroscience research and include national programs for child neurologists and neurosurgeons who wish to pursue research and career development awards for advanced trainees launching independent projects.
+In addition, the NINDS Landis Mentor Award promotes excellent mentorship in neuroscience research by recognizing and providing funds to dedicated, effective mentors.

-- The Office of Programs to Enhance Neuroscience Workforce Diversity (OPEN) supports and coordinates activities to promote diversity within the extramural neuroscience research workforce, with programs designed to address barriers to the participation and inclusion of underrepresented groups and individuals with disabilities or disadvantaged backgrounds.
-OPEN initiatives span the research training and career development pipeline, from neuroscience outreach to grades K-12, to funding opportunities and mentoring networks targeting critical career transition points.
+- The Office of Programs to Enhance Neuroscience Workforce Diversity (OPEN) promotes diversity in neuroscience research, with programs designed to address barriers to the participation and inclusion of underrepresented groups and individuals with disabilities or from disadvantaged backgrounds.
+OPEN programs span the research career pipeline, from neuroscience outreach to grades K-12, to funding opportunities and mentoring networks targeting critical career transition points.
 In addition, NINDS is an integral partner in the NIH Common Fund’s Faculty Institutional Recruitment for Sustainable Transformation (FIRST) program to create cultures of inclusive excellence at NIH-funded institutions.

-- The Office of Research Quality promotes rigor and transparency in neuroscience research.
-NINDS efforts in education and awareness about the importance of rigor in research have been instrumental to policies established by NIH and research journals to improve rigor in experimental design and require transparent reporting in research publications.
-After leading a workshop in 2018 on needs for training in rigorous research practices, the office is compiling educational resources and identifying gaps to facilitate the development of new and improved resources and other training activities.
+- The Office of Research Quality promotes rigor and transparency in neuroscience research and its efforts have been instrumental to policies set by NIH and research journals to improve rigor in experimental design and require transparent reporting in publications.
+To address needs for training in rigorous research practices, the office is developing a comprehensive educational platform for use by academic institutions and researchers at all career stages.

-- NINDS clinical research benefits from the NIH Clinical Center, a hospital devoted exclusively to clinical investigation.
+- NINDS clinical research benefits from the NIH Clinical Center, a hospital solely devoted to clinical investigation.
 NINDS leads a multisystem study on post-infectious ME/CFS to identify clinical and biological markers and disease mechanisms.
-Additional clinical studies focus on neurologic aspects of COVID-19, epilepsy, multiple sclerosis, dystonia, brain tumors, neuropathies, and several other rare and more common diseases, including early stage clinical trials using drugs, brain stimulation, and gene therapy.
-As a participating institute in the NIH Undiagnosed Diseases Program, NINDS investigators help find the causes of puzzling neurological cases referred to the Clinical Center.
-NINDS also partners with two local emergency departments on studies of acute stroke and TBI.
+Additional clinical studies focus on neurologic aspects of COVID-19, epilepsy, multiple sclerosis, neurodegenerative diseases, brain tumors, movement disorders, and other areas; and they include early trials for drugs, devices, and gene therapy.
+Through the NIH Undiagnosed Diseases Program, NINDS helps find the causes of puzzling neurological cases referred to the Clinical Center.
+NINDS also works with two local emergency departments on studies of acute stroke and TBI.